e

 This robust slate of workshops was not an afterthought to the exhibition, but an extension of the same thinking — that architecture matters most when it is connected to the people, places and conditions around it.
 Exhibitions open and close, but the conversations they produce, when they are set up well, live on.
 This is an idea that QM returns to consistently in its programming.

-The workshops brought different practices and different questions to students from across Doha.
+The workshops brought different practices and different questions to local, regional and international students and practitioners.
 The models, drawings, strategies, casts and abstractions they created in response is a record of that productive exchange.
-Some of them fed directly into existing projects: QPS, AMM and Mathaf.
+Some of them fed directly into existing projects: AMM, QPS, Mathaf, DADU, and Lusail Museum.
 Others will be carried forward by the students themselves.

 Pei believed that a building's relationship with the people and the place around it was not a secondary concern but an essential part of the work itself.
-The practitioners who led these workshops share that view, and they passed it on directly to the next generation of architects and designers in Qatar.
+The architects and designers leading these workshops brought their different perspectives and practices into direct dialogue with participants, fostering meaningful exchange and encouraging the next generation of architects and designers to critically engage with the evolving role of architecture, design and cultural production today.